-Altogether, for the advocacy phase, three different EU institutions and structures were chosen: the European Parliament, the European Commission, and the European Economic and Social Committee.
-Individual advocacy letters (displayed in the 4th Chapter of this report) were sent to thwir members to provide outreach on a more personal level and reach the highest participation level of the policy actors.
+Altogether, for the advocacy phase, three different EU institutions and structures were chosen: the European Parliament, the European Commission, and the European Economic and Social Committee to which one of the advocacy letters (displayed in the 4th Chapter of this report) was sent individually to provide outreach on a more personal level and reach highest participation level of the policy actors.

-Overall, 787 individual policy actors were contacted to raise awareness of and to seek feedback on these 14 selected issues.
+Overall, 838 individual policy actors were contacted to raise awareness of and to seek feedback on these 14 selected issues.

-Additionally, 20 EU policy actors were consulted in the margins of the events that were organised in the framework of the MobileCIT project.
+Additionally, 20 EU policy actors participated in the events that were organised in the framework of the MobileCIT project (Annex 9).